The most indulgent bun we have ever made. Our favorite!

 The ‘day in advance’ dough way

 Optionally you can prepare the dough the evening before baking day, however for this you need to add 2 g instant or 6 g fresh yeast to the dough instead of the full amount.
-Leave the dough after kneading to develop for 10 to 12 hours at room temperature.
-You can directly roll out the dough the next day and continue from there.
+Leave the dough after kneading to develop for 10 to 12 hours at cool room temperature.
+You can roll out the dough the next morning and continue from there.